junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 3. **Minor problems**
-that they are not serious, and give what advice you can (see p.
-248).
+that they are not serious, and give what advice you can (see [page 248](#page-248)).

 4. **Signs of danger and special risk**
-Check for each of the danger signs on p.
-249. Take the mother’s pulse each visit.
+Check for each of the danger signs on [page 249](#page-249).
+Take the mother’s pulse each visit.
 This will let you know what is normal for her in case she has problems later (for example, shock from pre-eclampsia or severe bleeding).
-If you have a blood pressure cuff, take her blood pressure (see p.
-410).
+If you have a blood pressure cuff, take her blood pressure (see [page 410](#page-410)).
 And weigh her.

-Watch out especially for the following danger signs of pre-eclampsia: (p.
-249)
+Watch out especially for the following danger signs of pre-eclampsia: ([page 249](#page-249))

   • high blood pressure (140/90 or greater)